Stevie Ray Vaughan's musical instruments: Studio equipment

 On Texas Flood, Vaughan borrowed a Howard Dumble amplifier from Jackson Browne, and he later bought a 150-watt Dumble Steel String Singer.
 Besides Dumble, he also used Mesa Boogie amplifiers and a Groove Tubes pre-amp.

 After he kicked his addictions, Vaughan became especially obsessed with the sound produced by his amplifiers.
 During the rehearsals for In Step in New York City, Díaz brought 32 amplifiers, as well as 200-watt Marshall 4×15" bass cabinets.
 According to Díaz, "the whole studio was taken up with amps—upstairs, downstairs, every room was filled with amps.
 So he would hit these notes, and the whole place would rattle."

 Effects

-Vaughan typically used an Ibanez Tube Screamer (various kinds—the TS-808, TS9, and TS10) and a Leslie revolving speaker.
+Vaughan typically used an Ibanez Tube Screamer (various kinds—the TS-808, TS9, and TS10), a Dimension D chorus rack unit, and a Leslie revolving speaker.
 Occasionally he used a Fender Vibratone (aka.
 Leslie 16/18.
 A Leslie speaker especially designed for guitar), and a Fuzz Face and Octavia.
 His standard wah pedal was a Vox, sometimes two simultaneously.